rlenne/richielenne/content/publication/2018-Joyal-Desmarais-dyadicTPB.md

 +++
-title = "Interpersonal Effects of Parents and Adolescents on Each Other’s Health Behaviours: Examining a Dyadic Extension to the Theory of Planned Behaviour." date = "2018-03-07"
+title = "Interpersonal Effects of Parents and Adolescents on Each Other’s Health Behaviours: Examining a Dyadic Extension to the Theory of Planned Behaviour" date = "2018-03-07"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.